 The core income from all sources as shown in the National Federation's Statement of Financial Activities are set out in the attached Accounts.
-In 2022, income was €541,057 against expenditure of €485,632, over the same period, resulting in a surplus of €55,425 in 2022.
-The net assets of the company at the year end was €822,069.
+In 2023, income was €546,330 against expenditure of €609,756, over the same period, resulting in a deficit of €63,426 in 2023 (2022 surplus €55,425).
+The deficit position reflected two one-off spends on projects to support member organisations in their recruitment practice (Membership Support in Recruitment €50,037) and legal advice with regards to the developments suggested by the Pension Authority with respect to the Nation Federation Pensions scheme (legal fees €14,516).
+The broader operation of the Federation Secretariat was achieved within budget, and these two elements formed the additional spend over the approved budget.
+The net assets of the company at the year end were €758,643.